iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-useProtectedData.md

 > Reading 🕒 10 mins

 That's it!
-You've protected your data and now you're ready to build your iExec App, application that can run in a trusted execution environment (TEE) and process protected data.
+You've protected your data and now you're ready to **build your iExec App**, an application that will run in a trusted execution environment (TEE) and process protected data.

-This guide will help you set up, test, run, and deploy your iExec App using the [`idapp-cli`](https://github.com/iExecBlockchainComputing/idapp/blob/main/cli/README.md) tool.
+This guide will help you set up, test, deploy and run your iExec App using the [`idapp-cli`](https://github.com/iExecBlockchainComputing/idapp/blob/main/cli/README.md) tool.
 Follow the instructions carefully for a smooth development experience.